 Customer surveys offer companies unique insights into customer satisfaction and how to improve the customer experience.
 However, conducting the customer research is only the first step to improving your company.
-Once the research results have come in, business leaders and those in marketing must analyze the results and then implement an action plan to effect change.
+Once the research results are in, business leaders must analyze the results and then implement an action plan to effect change.
 Action plans developed from customer surveys are critical to help the organization move forward and take advantage of the insight the research offers.
 Here is how companies develop their action plans.

 Understand the customer experience from the perspective of your customers

 It is common for companies and customers to have different perceptions of the customer experience.
 For example, one company might focus so much on lowering their prices that they end up neglecting the training of their sales force, resulting in poor customer service.
 These companies might not realize that as many as 55 percent of customers would pay more for better service and that poor treatment is one of the major drivers behind customer churn.